 - Absolutely The Best French Onion Soup Recipe

 About the Author:

 Chef Sean has worked in the restaurant and hospitality industries worldwide for more than 25 years.
-His company AWG Private Chefs offers highly custom tailored, private chef dining experiences, select location meal delivery, and event catering in over 30 countries around the globe.
+AWG Private Chefs offers highly custom-tailored, private chef dining experiences, and event catering in over 30 countries around the globe.